2014 SUMMER EVENTS

 If special festivals are planned by the Village of Athens or the City of Hudson, tours other than those on the second Saturday of July, August, September and October may be offered to complement the festival activities.

 The use of the Lighthouse for private and public tours and events is one of the many ways the Lighthouse Preservation Society raises money to pay for the preservation of the Lighthouse which is owned solely by the Preservation Society.
-Please visit the Membership page to learn how you can become a member iin 2013.
-In 2012, the lighthouse was used for a wedding, birthday and private parties.
+Please visit the Membership page to learn how you can become a member in 2014.
+The lighthouse has been used for weddings, birthdays, reunions, and private parties.

 HUDSON-ATHENS LIGHTHOUSE TOURS - A FAMILY EVENT